Jay-Dalsaniya/theme-switcher-app/README.md

-# React Custom Hook with Advanced CSS
+# Theme Switcher App with LocalStorage and Advanced CSS

-This project demonstrates how to create a custom hook for managing `localStorage` in React and apply advanced CSS styling to enhance the user interface.
-The project uses `useLocalStorage` to persist the state in `localStorage` and implements smooth animations, transitions, and a responsive design using modern CSS techniques.
+This project demonstrates how to create a theme switcher in React using `localStorage` for persisting the selected theme and applying advanced CSS for smooth transitions between light and dark modes.
+The app features a custom hook, `useLocalStorage`, to store the theme preference, and uses modern CSS techniques like Flexbox for layout and transitions for UI effects.

 ## Features

+- Toggle between light and dark themes.
 - Custom React hook for managing `localStorage`.
 - Advanced CSS with gradient backgrounds, hover effects, and button animations.
-- Responsive, modern design using Flexbox.
+- Responsive design using Flexbox.
-- Example usage of the `useLocalStorage` hook to store and retrieve user names.

 ## Technologies Used